vmware/go-vcloud-director/.changes/v2.23.0/645-features.md

-* Added the type `CseKubernetesCluster` to manage Container Service Extension Kubernetes clusters [GH-645]
+* Added the type `CseKubernetesCluster` to manage Container Service Extension Kubernetes clusters for versions 4.1.0, 4.1.1, 4.2.0 and 4.2.1 [GH-645]
 * Added methods `Org.CseCreateKubernetesCluster` and `Org.CseCreateKubernetesClusterAsync` to create Kubernetes clusters in a VCD appliance with Container Service Extension installed [GH-645]
 * Added methods `VCDClient.CseGetKubernetesClusterById` and `Org.CseGetKubernetesClustersByName` to retrieve a